zhouhuashan/onnxruntime/lotus/test/onnx/README.txt

         -p [PLANNER_TYPE]: PLANNER_TYPE could be 'seq' or 'simple'.
 Default: 'simple'.
         -h: help

+The debug version of this program depends on dbghelp.dll.
+Please make sure it's in your PATH.

 How to run node tests:
 1. Install onnx.
 Onnx's version must > 1.1.0.
 Strictly greater than!
 2. execute: